Report parking issues or abandoned vehicles

 - in a marked taxi bay, cycle lane, bus lane or on a red line

-While the first point of contact is often your local council, you should report a vehicle to us if it is causing an obstruction or hazard by:
+You should report a vehicle to us if it is causing an obstruction or hazard by:

 - blocking a road or pavement which causes pedestrians to enter the road